erodola/FundCG-s1-2018/README.md

 ### News

-- Lectures start on Monday 24 September
+- **17/09/2018:** Lectures start on Monday 24 September.
+Do not miss the first lecture, there are important changes from last year!

 ### Logistics